Grant Holmes

-Harrison Grant Holmes (born March 22, 1996) is an American professional baseball pitcher in the Atlanta Braves organization.
-He was drafted by the Los Angeles Dodgers in the first round of the 2014 Major League Baseball draft.
+Harrison Grant Holmes (born March 22, 1996) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He was drafted by the Los Angeles Dodgers in the first round of the 2014 MLB draft.
+He made his MLB debut in 2024 with the Braves.

 Career

+Amateur career

 Holmes attended Conway High School in Conway, South Carolina.
-He was considered one of the top prospects for the 2014 Major League Baseball Draft.
-He had committed to the University of Florida, but he was drafted by the Los Angeles Dodgers as the 22nd pick in the first round of the draft.
+He was considered one of the top prospects for the 2014 Major League Baseball draft.
+He committed to the University of Florida.

 Los Angeles Dodgers

-Holmes was officially signed by the Dodgers on June 17, 2014 for $2.5 million.
+The Los Angeles Dodgers selected Holmes in the first round, with the 22nd pick, in the 2014 draft.
+Holmes signed with the Dodgers on June 17, 2014, for a $2.5 million signing bonus.
 The Dodgers assigned him to the Arizona League Dodgers to begin his professional career.
 He was 1–2 with a 3.00 ERA in seven appearances for them, before he was promoted, on August 14, 2014, to the Ogden Raptors.
 In four starts for Ogden, he was 1-1 with a 4.91 ERA.
 Holmes was assigned to the Great Lakes Loons to start the 2015 season.
 He was selected to the mid-season All-Star team.
 He finished the season with a 6–4 record and 3.14 ERA in 24 starts.
 Holmes was promoted to the Rancho Cucamonga Quakes to start the 2016 season.

 Oakland Athletics

 On August 1, 2016, the Dodgers traded Holmes, Jharel Cotton, and Frankie Montas to the Oakland Athletics in exchange for Rich Hill and Josh Reddick.
 Oakland assigned Holmes to the Stockton Ports, where he finished the season; in 26 total games (23 starts) between Rancho Cucamonga and Stockton, he posted a combined 11–7 record and 4.63 ERA.
 Holmes spent 2017 with the Midland RockHounds, pitching to an 11–12 record and 4.49 ERA with 150 strikeouts in 148 1/3 innings pitched.

-The Athletics added Holmes to their 40-man roster after the 2018 season.
+On November 20, 2018, the Athletics added Holmes to their 40-man roster to protect him from the Rule 5 draft.
 Holmes missed over a month during the year with shoulder soreness, and split the 2019 season between Midland and the Las Vegas Aviators, going a combined 6–5 with a 3.23 ERA and 81 strikeouts over 86 1/3 innings.
 Holmes did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Holmes played for Triple-A Las Vegas, and pitched to a 8.01 ERA in 36 appearances for the team.
 On April 1, 2022, the Athletics sent Holmes outright to Las Vegas, removing him from their 40-man roster.
 He was released on July 28, 2022.